 In school, students read one or two sentences about the Ainu, and mostly just that Ainu were hunter gatherers in Hokkaido.
 Of the schools I’ve taught at here in Japan, students and faculty have noted that the topic of the Ainu just isn’t covered.
 One student showed me the single example about the Ainu in her textbook I previously described.
 One school was especially proud that their English textbook discussed the Ainu and Japan’s responsibility in their fate, but this is also a highly academic school with a tie to a Hokkaido based rocket scientist.
 Outside of that, saying the word “Ainu” in school (and most non-Hokkaido places in Japan) generally involves you having to mention Hokkaido, bears, and beards before the meaning even registers to most people.

-As I mentioned in a previous article, museums here have even denied English access to Ainu research, despite specializing in indigenous studies and having nearly every other display in at least English and Japanese, if not Chinese as well.
+Museums here have even denied English access to Ainu research, despite specializing in indigenous studies and having nearly every other display in at least English and Japanese, if not Chinese as well.
 I’ve been to the Tokyo Ainu Center several times, and while they have some reasonable tourist information and early English texts on the Ainu, the staff speaks little to no English and is mostly meant for Japanese people because, well, most Japanese still don’t know much about the topic.
 In general, if you want to learn about the Ainu, you have to go to Hokkaido.

 The Ainu of Japan have a connection to an older culture, a world where the gods literally offer their bodies to feed human kind.
 However, times have changed, and the Ainu of today live in a seemingly godless modern era where their practices seem backwards and barbaric.
 Stripped of their ability to live in the natural world and losing their connection to an oral tradition that was outlawed until recently, modern Ainu people wrestle with a truly complex set of problems all humanity should consider: When we stop worshiping nature, how do we still show it respect?
 How do we keep our ancestors’ languages intact in a world that increasingly has become globalized?
 What is the value of our culture in a world ruled by commerce?
 How do we move towards a united future when the mistakes of the past are ignored or denied?
 Alone, these problems aren’t just that of a minority group, but the Ainu do bear the burden of these combined issues.